 Internet Access

 Tokyo Central Train Station: Mobile devices perform Internet access while entering or leaving a very crowded train station.
 There is the possibility of the person running, not just walking.
-Another\ example of this this kind of crowding is the Marathon scenario, where there are more than a thousand participants moving through a city and associating with numerous, uncoordinated hotspots.
+Another example of this kind of crowding is the Marathon scenario, where there are more than a thousand participants moving through a city and associating with numerous, uncoordinated hotspots.

 [ref TBD]